martin-international/eia-data-dashboard/README.md

-# EIA Data Visualization Tool
+# EIA Data Dashboard

 ## Objective

-The EIA Data Visualization Tool is a web application designed to provide dynamic, interactive visual representations of energy data.
+The EIA Data Dashboard Tool is a web application designed to provide dynamic, interactive visual representations of state energy profile data.
 By leveraging data from the U.S. Energy Information Administration (EIA), it offers valuable insights into energy consumption, production, and trends.

 ## Intended Audience